 Fully cure this layer of foil gel.

 Most transfer foils will allow you to re-apply your transfer w/o applying more gel.
-But if your foil gel does not do that, no worries simply reapply a thin layer.
+But if your foil gel does not do that, no worries, reapply a thin layer.
 Or slightly buff the old layer off and re-apply.

 Step 5: Apply bonder at the tip, and flash cure.

 Woohoo!
-I hope after these 2 step-by-steps you feel like a total Foil Transfer Master.
+I hope after these two step-by-step, you feel like a total Foil Transfer Master.